Lancashire D-Day veteran still working at 95 shares wartime memories

 Then it was back to caring for his livestock as the fifth generation to farm at Stirzaker House Farm at Barnacre, near Preston.

-For Ted, who volunteered at the age of 18, joining the Royal Navy was a culture shock: “Farming was a reserved occupation.
+For Ted, who volunteered at the age of 18 in 1942, joining the Royal Navy was a culture shock: “Farming was a reserved occupation.
 In Garstang a lot of people went in the navy.
 All my friends were joining I thought I would go and volunteer, not thinking they would take me!

 “ I'd never been further than Preston and Blackpool, just round about – where you could bike to, we only had bicycles then.
 They sent us down to Plymouth that was an eye opener.
 There were steam trains then and it took 24 hours to get to Plymouth.”